-North Macedonia: Nine companies interested in the construction of 100 MW solar power plant26.
-February 2020. / SEE Energy News
+North Macedonia: Nine companies interested in the construction of 100 MW solar power plant, SEE Energy News

 So far, nine foreign companies have submitted bids at the tender for the construction of 100 MW solar power plant in Oslomej.
 The public call has been open for ten days already and the deadline for bids submission is 8 May.